 What are the reasons for an Australian visa refusal?
-Nothing could be worse than spending time, money and effort processing a visa application for Australia and getting rejected.
-Recently, the Australian government has adopted a tighter approach on granting visas, and the Department of Immigration and Border Protection evaluates every single application.
-Screening is made to make sure that evidence supplied is correct for each respective visa.
+Nothing could be worse than spending time, money, and effort.
+Applying for a visa application for Australia and getting rejected.
+Recently, the Australian government has adopted a tighter approach to granting visas.
+The Department of Immigration and Border Protection evaluates every single application.
+Screening is made to make sure that the evidence supplied is correct for each respective visa.

 Note that you should always obtain the correct visa.
 You cannot apply for a tourist visa and use it for employment in Australia or a fiancee visa for Australia or an Australian spouse visa.
 Always check why you have had a visa denial for Australia.

 Here are the most common aspects for Australian Visa refusal: